I am from away. I live in a place different than where I was born.

 My mother says I am advanced for my age.
 She says I was talking at ten months and walking at twelve.
 “Yer first word was ‘Angela’.
 Ye were lyin’ back on th’ sofa and saying yer name tae yerself and ma mother asked me what ye were sayin’.
 ‘What dae ye think she’s sayin’?’
 I asked ma mother.
 ‘Angela,’ she said.
 ‘Aye.
 Well, right enough.
 That’s what she’s sayin’.
 And ye’ve been talkin’ aboot yerself e’er since,” she concludes.

 I crawl for my dad’s paper and slippers when he comes in from work.
-Cissy had done this before there was me and now I race her on my knees, shoving her aside to do it myself.
-I’m trying to become part of things, part of that routine Cissy and my father established together, but my mother remembers it in a more sinister fashion as though I am capable of malicious forethought as a wee tot barely able to crawl.
+Sissy had done this before there was me and now I race her on my knees, shoving her aside to do it myself.
+I’m trying to become part of things, part of that routine Sissy and my father established together, but my mother remembers it in a more sinister fashion as though I am capable of malicious forethought as a wee tot barely able to crawl.

 “Yer big sista stepped aside and let ye dae it all on yer aine todd so she dud.”